Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/fungible-tokens/mint-xfer.rst

     :width: 100%
     :alt: dark console screen with result of running the command above

 Check the state to see the balance, circulating supply, and maximum supply.
 Run the command below to invoke the ``view()`` function.
+Note that you don't have to call the schema file since it is already embedded.

 .. code-block:: console

-    concordium-client contract invoke <YOUR-CONTRACT-INSTANCE> --entrypoint view --schema dist/fungible/schema.bin --grpc-port 10000 --grpc-ip node.testnet.concordium.com
+    concordium-client contract invoke <YOUR-CONTRACT-INSTANCE> --entrypoint view --grpc-port 10000 --grpc-ip node.testnet.concordium.com

 .. image:: images/invoke-after-mint.png
     :width: 100%
     :alt: dark console screen with result of running the command above

-Try to mint 900 more.
+Try to mint 501 more.
 You will receive an error because the maximum supply is 1000.
-It should be ok if you want to mint, at most, 890.
-Set the mint amount to 891 to test it out.
+It would be OK if you want to mint, at most, 500.
+But set the mint amount to 501 to test it.

 .. image:: images/error-maxsupplyreached.png
     :width: 100%